The Required Alternative Society: The Simpler Way.

 In our new suburbs and towns we will share many things.
 We could have a few stepladders, electric drills, etc., in the neighbourhood workshop, as distinct from one in every house.
 Many garden surpluses would be given away or left at the neighbourhood centre.

 We would be on various voluntary rosters, committees and working bees to carry out most of the windmill maintenance, construction of public works, child minding, nursing, basic educating and care of aged and disadvantaged people in our area, as well as to perform most of the functions councils now carry out for us, such as maintaining our own parks and streets.
-In addition, working bees and committees would maintain the many commons.
+In addition, working bees and committees would maintain the many productive commons.
 We would therefore need far fewer bureaucrats and professionals, reducing the amount of income we would have to earn to pay taxes to fund big government.
 When we contribute to working bees we are paying some of our ‘tax’, by giving to the town.

 There would be far more community than there is now.
 We would realise the importance of coming together to work on the systems our welfare depended on so there would be powerful incentives for mutual concern, facilitating the public good, watching for problems and improving arrangements, and making sure others were content.
 The situation would be quite different to consumer-capitalist society where people tend to live as isolated individuals and families with little or no incentive to work with others in the neighbourhood on important community tasks.
 We would know many people in our area well and there would be strong bonds from appreciated contributions, sharing of surpluses, giving of gifts and mutual assistance.
 One would certainly predict a huge decrease in the incidence of personal and social problems and their dollar and social costs.
 The new neighbourhood would surely be a much healthier and happier place to live, especially for older and disadvantaged people.

-Our life experience will mainly be enriched not by personal wealth or talents, but by having access to public assets such as a beautiful landscape containing many forests, ponds, animals, herb patches, bamboo clumps, clay pits, little farms and firms, and leisure opportunities close to home, a neighbourhood workshop, familiar people ready to advise or assist, many cultural and artistic groups and skilled people to learn from, community festivals and celebrations and a thriving and supportive community.
+Our life experience will mainly be enriched not by personal wealth or talents, but by having access to public assets such as a beautifully gardened landscape containing many forests, ponds, animals, herb patches, bamboo clumps, clay pits, little farms and firms, and leisure opportunities close to home, a neighbourhood workshop, familiar people ready to advise or assist, many cultural and artistic groups and skilled people to learn from, community festivals and celebrations and a thriving and supportive community.
 It is therefore not surprising that eco-villages rate highly on community and quality of life.
 (Grinde, et al., 2017, and Lockyer, 2017.)

-Government and politics.
+Government and Politics.

 The political situation would be quite different compared with today.
 The ‘governing’ of most of the activities that were important for everyday living would (have to) take place at the town and neighbourhood level, where there would (have to) be thoroughly participatory democracy.
 This would be made possible by the smallness of scale.
 Big centralised governments cannot run all our small communities.
 That can only be done by the people who live there because they are the only ones who understand the ecosystem, who know what will grow best there, how often frosts occur, how people there think and what they want, what the history and traditions are, and therefore what arrangements will and won’t work there.